 I’ve spent countless hours thinking about the accident.
-The NGO for which I volunteer is moving out of the unfinished night club that has served as my home for a month each of the last two summers, and I did not want the last memory I had in Haiti to be one of death.
+The NGO for which I volunteer is moving out of the unfinished night club that has served as my home for each of the last two summers, and I did not want the last memory I had here to be one of death.
 Each of my past two departures has been exactly that.
-Conquering, or at least moving past, that haunting feeling is surely a large part of why I’m here.
+Conquering, or at least moving past, those haunting feelings is surely a large part of why I’m here.

 We took the highway east, cruising along at a rather rapid clip until reaching the outskirts of Port Au Prince.
 Congestion, closed roads and stalled cars brought our progress to a halt.

 By this point, the sun was shining brightly.
 That Haitian sun.
-It’s why you need sunscreen even at 9 in the morning.
+It’s why you need sunscreen even at nine in the morning.
 It felt like the temperature had already reaching triple-digits.
-A dry heat, minimal humidity.
+A dry heat, little humidity.
 All our windows were rolled down.
 I put on my sunglasses, which served a two-fold purpose by also blocking the omnipresent grit and dust.
-Vendors selling mangos, plastic bottled sodas and “pharmacists” toting plastic baskets on their shoulders filled with blister packs of pills in every color of the rainbow, walked without caution between the creeping cars, looking for a sale.
+Vendors with mangos and plastic bottled sodas, and “pharmacists” toting plastic baskets on their shoulders filled with colorful blister packs of pills, walked without caution between the creeping cars, looking for a sale.